oyshe886/Mini-Game/README.md

-# Snake-Water-Gun game in Python
+# Trying to make basic game with Python